faustinoaq/ruby2crystal/README.md

 A proof of concept tool to help porting gems to shards.

-Higly inspired by [Crystal for Rubyist](https://github.com/crystal-lang/crystal/wiki/Crystal-for-Rubyists) wiki.
+Highly inspired by [Crystal for Rubyist](https://github.com/crystal-lang/crystal/wiki/Crystal-for-Rubyists) wiki.

 Also exists [Crystal for Rubyist](http://www.crystalforrubyists.com/) book :wink: